Lena-Sazh/Rest-Assured/README.md

  * **Demo Web Shop:**
    - Authorization
-   - Addind item to cart with cookie
+   - Adding item to cart with cookie

 ___